RiversideRocks/ScraypiDocs/docs/index.md

 # Scraypi (scray-p-i)

-Welcome to Scraypi, an easy-to-use RESTful API to scrape websites.
+Welcome to Scraypi, an easy-to-use and free RESTful API to scrape websites.

 ## Routes